gabrielmcg/Docker-docs/ops/README.md

 </ul>

-<p class="p">In general, it should not be necessary to modify this file, but the variables are doucmented here for the sake of completeness.</p>
+<p class="p">In general, it should not be necessary to modify this file, but the variables are documented here for the sake of completeness.</p>